Training Guides

 Recovery & Health

-Lower Resting Heart Rate: 7 Proven Methods for Better Cardio Health
+Lower Resting Heart Rate: 7 Proven Methods for Cardio Health

 A lower resting heart rate reflects a more efficient heart.
 Seven evidence-backed methods: Zone 2 training, sleep, stress reduction, hydration, caffeine, weight, and training consistency, with realistic timelines for each.